EARTH: A GRAPHIC LOOK AT THE STATE OF THE WORLD

 A concise and comprehensive overview of the state of the planet and humanity.

-Earth's ecological and human systems are in a state of severe crisis.
-Although there is a wealth of information available about the state of the planet, much of it is fragmented or presented with agenda.
+Earth's ecological and human systems are in severe crisis.
+Although there is a wealth of information available, much of it is fragmented.
 The convergence of issues facing the earth are so interrelated that most of them cannot be fully understood out of context.

 View the Information in Each Section